 - Sustainability A-Z

 WM has determined that water security has a low materiality within our business operations.
 We do, however, recognize that global water consumption is an increasingly important environmental issue for many others, and are committed to work to use water sparingly and responsibly.
-Primary water uses include drinking, sanitation, vehicle washing, dust suppression and landscaping.
+Primary water uses include, but are not limited to, drinking, sanitation, vehicle washing, dust suppression and landscaping.

 Water-Related Risks

-Innovation to reduce water impacts in products and services: We discuss water quality issues with our suppliers and customers pursuant to our participation in the Resource Conservation and Recovery Act (RCRA) Corrective Action Project and the Sediment Management Working Group.
+We discuss water quality issues with our suppliers and customers pursuant to our participation in the Resource Conservation and Recovery Act (RCRA) Corrective Action Project and the Sediment Management Working Group.
 Both groups fund research on water quality parameters and discuss the interaction between water contamination and discharge standards and coverage.
-Through our work with these groups, we have been successful at encouraging innovation to reduce water impacts by investigating new technologies and contaminant sampling and testing techniques.
+Through our work with these groups, we have been successful at encouraging innovation to reduce water impacts through new technologies and contaminant sampling and testing techniques.